ianisms/CSEOAuthFlows/clientcreds/README.md

         }
     }
     ```
-4. Set appsettings.local.json to cpoy if newer in settings.
+4. Set appsettings.local.json to copy if newer in settings.

 ### Running